 Macadamias are a great source of Thiamin and Manganese (207% daily value).
-However, Almonds are a great source of Vitamin E (130% DV), also manganese (130% DV), riboflavin (51% DV), copper (70% DV) and phosphorus (70%).
-Cashews, walnuts and pecans are equally great source of manganese and copper, but no other significant (meaning more than 50% daily value) vitamins or minerals.
+However, Almonds are a great source of Vitamin E (130% DV), manganese (130% DV), riboflavin (51% DV), copper (70% DV) and phosphorus (70%).
+Cashews, walnuts, and pecans are equally great sources of manganese and copper, but not of other significant (meaning more than 50% daily value) vitamins or minerals.

 Riboflavin (also known as B2) in almonds has some fabulous benefits as well.
 Firstly, it is necessary for proper iron absorption.
 If you have ever been iron deficient and had to deal with dizzy spells, you will know just how important that is.
 Riboflavin is also a component of several antioxidant enzymes that prevent free radical damage in your body.